kaaaaathy/kaaaaathy.github.io/covertpoems/README.md

 ## Instructions

-### Write a love poem:
+### 1. Write a love poem:
 * If it’s easier, write it not as a poem, but as a list.
 * If you'd like structure, consider traditional poetry formats, e.g. 14 lines in the rough structure of a sonnet.
 Or 5 lines for a haiku.
 * Perhaps it’s someone you fancy, with whom you want to be discreet.
-* Perhaps this poem is dedicated to yourself, or a part of the body.
+Perhaps this poem is dedicated to yourself, or a part of the body.
 * What do you love about this part of the body?
 * You can think about erotic love, and think about verbs that you would like to include.
-* You can stay within a realm of romantic, platonic, or other kinds of love.
+You can stay within a realm of romantic, platonic, or other kinds of love.
 Whatever is more comfortable.
 * Maybe you start every line with a different verb [“touch,” “taste”, “stroke”].
-* Maybe you start every line with the word “you…”
+Maybe you start every line with the word “you…”
 * For net-based written inspiration, consider [Craigslist Missed Connections](https://newyork.craigslist.org/d/missed-connections/search/mis) (go with discretion...) or erotic Fan Fiction sites...

     <img width="400" alt="love poem by audre lorde" src="https://user-images.githubusercontent.com/8203939/129765294-ec1810ae-6a91-4700-99fe-305bd52a1060.jpg">
 > _Love Poem by Audre Lorde_

+### 2. Download the [template.zip](https://github.com/kathymakes/kathymakes.github.io/blob/master/covertpoems/template.zip) and unzip it.

-### Then, in the code:
+### 3. In the code:

-* Download all of covertpoems to your desktop.
-This should include “index.css,” “index.html,” “script.js.”
+* The template.zip should include “index.css,” “index.html,” “script.js.”
 Open all three files in a text editor of your choice.
+Download here:

 * Beginning in **script.js**: On line 1, after the equal sign “let desires = …”, replace the data with your own poem.
 Think about if you want to split it up on every line break, or on every word...

  <img width="500" alt="image of the text editor, showing an example array" src="https://user-images.githubusercontent.com/8203939/129782342-47353fa4-4f41-42a1-9b19-cf43306f209e.png">